Fix 1: Check Site Permissions

 Fix 4: Clear Browser Cache

 It’s possible that the existing cache data stored by Microsoft Edge has become inaccessible or corrupted and has started interfering with the browser’s performance.
-To fix that, you can try clearing Microsoft Edge’s cache data.
+To fix that, try clearing Microsoft Edge’s cache data.

 Was this helpful?

-Last updated on 18 April, 2024
+Last updated on 16 May, 2024

 Leave a Reply